 But…What Your Loan Servicer Might Not Tell You Could Cost You Big Time

-Unfortunately, student borrowers don’t have a choice in who will service their loans as they are assigned by the lender.
+Unfortunately, student borrowers don’t have a choice in who services their loans.

-#1 – You Can Cut a Quarter Point Off Your Interest
+#1 – Cut a Quarter Point Off Your Interest

 All student loan servicers are required to offer their borrowers a quarter point discount off their loan rate for enrolling in auto-pay.
 That is when you have your monthly payment automatically deducted from your checking account.
-If you are not offered this discount, ask for it.
-You are entitled to receive it.
+If they do not offer you a discount, ask for it.
+You're entitled to it!

-#2 – You Must Be Offered Repayment Options if You’re Eligible
+#2 – Take Advantage of Repayment Options if You’re Eligible

-In some cases, the loan payment can be reduced to nothing, but borrowers have to reapply each year which can change the amount of the payment.
-Navient was accused of not only withholding information on repayment options from borrowers but also steering them in the direction of the forbearance option instead.
+In some cases, the loan payment can be reduced to nothing, but borrowers must reapply each year which can change the amount of the payment.

 Forbearance suspends the loan payment for a period of time, but the interest on the loan continues to accrue.

-For servicers there is more money to be made through forbearance than through reduced loan payments.
+For servicers there is more money in forbearance than through reducing loan payments.
 The CFPB believes that Navient added $4 billion in interest charges to principal balances using this method.

 Still, it is better than defaulting on your loan.
-When you first inform your servicer of financial trouble all of your options, including forbearance should be fully explained to you.
+When informing your servicer of financial trouble, all of your options, including forbearance should be fully explained to you.

-#4 – You Can Refinance Your Loans Away from Your Servicer
+#4 – Refinance Your Loans Away from Your Servicer

 Follow Jacob @DollarDiligence where he shares his new articles, his favorite articles from around the web, and stupid jokes that no one thinks are funny.